Rights & Responsibilities

 - How much of your financial need as determined by the institution has been met (To view, log on to your self service account.)

-- What the various items are in your financial aid award.
-If you believe you have been treated unfairly, you may request a reconsideration of the award which was made for you.
+- What the various items are in your financial aid award (review the information in Scholarships/Grants, Loans and Work Study).
+If you believe the FAFSA does not accurately reflect your financial need, you may request a reconsideration of the award which was made for you.

 - What portion of the financial aid award you receive must be repaid (a loan), and what portion is grant aid.
 If the aid is a loan you have a right to know what the interest rate, the total amount that must be repaid, the payback procedures, the length of time you have to repay the loan, and when repayment is to begin.